Everything You Need to Know About San Francisco's Historic Cliff House

 Popular Brunch Items

 The Cliff House is famous for its all-you-can-eat Sunday Champagne Brunch Buffet.
 In addition to the fresh popovers and scones, you can enjoy steak, pasta, prawns, smoked salmon, eggs Benedict and other delectable dishes washed down by unlimited champagne.
 For dessert, you can have your fill of chocolate mousse and tortes, as well as other sweet favorites.
+And if you want to relive your visit, ask the staff about their "brunch to go kit" which includes a bottle of their classic Bloody Mary mix and their delicious popovers mix.

 Must-Have Menu Favorites